calculuswhiz/Assembly-Syntax-Definition/README.md

 - blahblah.JSON-tmLanguage : the syntax definition in JSON form.
 More convenient to edit, but must be converted first.
 See above for instructions.
 - blahblah.tmLanguage : the syntax definition in tmLanguage form (a form of xml).
 Can be edited directly without compiling.
 - blahblah.tmPreferences : enables the commenting shortcut of sublime text.
+- blahblah.sublime-snippet : shortcuts for tab completion. e.g. Type "disp" on your .s file to get a completion for displacement addressing mode.
 - README.md : read this file from the top for more information.